Ashland Daily Press

 The Ashland Daily Press (or simply Daily Press) is a twice-weekly newspaper based in Ashland, Wisconsin.
-American Consolidated Media(ACM) bought the paper in 2007; in 2014, Adams Publishing Group (APG) acquired 34 papers, including the Daily Press, from ACM.
 It is primarily distributed in Ashland, Bayfield, Douglas, Iron, Price and Sawyer counties.
-In 2015, APG acquired three shoppers based in Ashland: the Evergreen Country Shopper, North Country Sun and Evergreen Zone 2.

 History

 The Daily Press was founded in 1888.
+American Consolidated Media (ACM) bought the paper in 2007; in 2014, Adams Publishing Group (APG) acquired 34 papers, including the Daily Press, from ACM.

+In 2015, APG acquired three shoppers based in Ashland: the Evergreen Country Shopper, North Country Sun and Evergreen Zone 2.